 In 2020 for the 60th Anniversary of desegregation, I worked in partnership with the city of New Orleans to produce the New Orleans Four Proclamation Ceremony at Gallier Hall on November 14, 2020.
 On that beautiful morning, the City Council of New Orleans proclaimed NOVEMBER 14TH NEW ORLEANS FOUR DAY.
 Our black history is sacred and undoing HISTORICAL NEGATION, and lifting up these FOUR little soldier girls and the powerful legacy of the elders of the New Orleans Resistance Movement is crucial NOW more than ever.
 Self serving Historical Revisionists have been on the move to illegitimately revise our black history and I say NOT ON MY WATCH!

 WATCH THE TEASER

-Please make a tax deductible donation to support me in completing the final phase of this project.
+Please make a tax deductible donation to support our project and the completion of the final phase of the project.
 We've come a long way and need your support to finish this race.
 Thanks to a generous corporate gift from the W.K.
 Kellogg Foundation, tax deductible and in kind donations from Friends of The Little Rock Nine, Plessy & Ferguson Foundation, The Historic New Orleans Collection, Fish Pot Studios, The Tollette Family and New Orleans National Park Service, we've been able to get this project to where we are.

 Please Sign The Petition